If you let it, Love will show you who you really are.

-Even before Michael joined, there’d been lots of rumors circulating about his sexuality.
-He’s done nothing to encourage the activity, but he’s done nothing to stop it, either.
+Even before Michael joined, rumors circulated about his sexuality.
+He’s done nothing to encourage them, but he’s done nothing to stop them either.
 He keeps his private life private from even the other guys.
-His obsession appears to center around his music and nothing more.
+His true passions center around his beloved music.

 Charlee has secrets of her own.
-She’s worked around gay men all her life, and she knows them extremely well.
-She and Michael share a powerful physical attraction, but he’s an enigma to her.
-She’s heard the rumors about his sexuality, but she doesn’t believe any of them.
-Still, she’s totally mystified by his contradictory personality, and it only intensifies when she sees the small pink tattoo he sports at the bottom of his spine: it’s an inverted pink triangle, depicting the patch homosexuals were forced to wear on their uniforms in Nazi war camps.
+She’s cared for gay men all her life, and she knows them extremely well.
+Although she and Michael share a powerful physical attraction, she’s heard the rumors about his sexuality, and he’s an enigma to her.
+She’s totally mystified by his contradictory personality, and it only intensifies when she sees the small pink tattoo he sports at the bottom of his spine: an inverted pink triangle depicting the patch homosexuals were forced to wear on their uniforms in Nazi war camps.
 She’s known very few gay men who have one, and most find it too painful to even think about.

 A straight guy who wears a homosexual tattoo?
 Who is Michael…really?